survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 {pagebreak}

-If you generate a build now (`npm run build`), you should see something like this:
+If you generate a build now (`npm run build`), you should see something:

 ```bash
 Hash: 16b92fddd41e579e77ba